toolness/teenydoh/README.md

 ## Testing

-When writing JavaScript code, please try to make it testable and add a unit test for it in the `static/test` directory.
-These [QUnit][] tests can be run from the development server at  [localhost:8000/test][].
+When writing JavaScript code, you can add unit tests in the `static/test` directory.
+These [QUnit][] tests can be run from the development server at
+[localhost:8000/test][].

   [QUnit]: http://docs.jquery.com/Qunit
   [localhost:8000/test]: http://localhost:8000/test/